Noche Flamenca Studios

 Taught by Soledad Barrio and Marina Elana

-This class focuses on the Andalusian art form that was born of great pain, joy, and a myriad of extreme circumstances.
+This class focused on the Andalusian art form that was born of great pain, joy, and a myriad of extreme circumstances.
 These life experiences required people to find catharsis through dance, song, and music.
-Flamenco technique, choreography, and culture will be taught.
+Flamenco technique, choreography, and culture was also taught.
 Unlike other dance disciplines, flamenco does not require a certain body type.
 Like hip-hop, one can put their own personality and improvisational style into the dance rather than fitting into a certain mold.
 Both disciplines connect strongly with the earth and an ancestral culture and share complimentary foot work.

 Taught by Nubian Néné

-Breaking (wk1): This class will focus on the foundational elements of this highly physical dance.
-From 'top rocks' to 'go-downs', 'footwork' and 'freezes', students will learn the importance of practice, ciphering, and battling.
+Breaking (wk1): This class focused on the foundational elements of this highly physical dance.
+From 'top rocks' to 'go-downs', 'footwork' and 'freezes', students learned the importance of practice, ciphering, and battling.

-Waacking (wk2): This class will explore the dances linked to the Disco and House eras.
-It is based on physically engaging the dance while experiencing one’s core essence.
+Waacking (wk2): This class explored the dances linked to the Disco and House eras- based on physically engaging the dance while experiencing one’s core essence.
 Rooted in music and activating each part of the body, it allows freestyle (improvisation) to happen naturally.

-House- “Like a Nubian” (wk3): This class will focus on club-style dance, bringing awareness of moves to the music.
-'Footwork', 'legwork', and 'floorwork are just a few elements we will work on.
+House- “Like a Nubian” (wk3): This class focused on club-style dance, bringing awareness of moves to the music.
+'Footwork', 'legwork', and 'floorwork are just a few elements that were worked on.

 Taught by Jeanette Stoner

-Jeanette will provide students with a creative dance experience that includes classical modern dance technique and improvisation that explores the dance elements necessary to develop performance skills.
+Jeanette provided students with a creative dance experience that included classical modern dance technique and improvisation and explored the dance elements necessary to develop performance skills.